cappadavide/hovernet_inference/README.md

 # HoVer-Net Inference Code

+**(This is a code-updated version of HoverNet in order to make it work with most recent modules' versions.
+Check requirements.txt file)**

 HoVer-Net Tile and WSI processing code for simultaneous nuclear segmentation and classification in histology images. <br />

 [Link](https://www.sciencedirect.com/science/article/abs/pii/S1361841519301045?via%3Dihub) to Medical Image Analysis paper.  <br />